Certain claims on your essential oil labels can get you into trouble

 Recommended best practices for essential oil labels:

-*Including the recommended use/benefits on your essential oil labels can benefit your business in two key ways: 1) moving customers through the consideration phase towards a purchase 2) making usage clear for FDA classification.
+*Including the recommended use/benefits on your essential oil labels can benefit your business in two key ways: 1) moving customers through the consideration phase towards a purchase and 2) making usage clear for FDA classification.

 Essential oil products with cosmetic and/or drug uses have additional rules that apply to the principal display panel (PDP) of your packaging/label.
 The PDP is the part of the label that is most likely shown for retail and must take up a significant portion of the label.